 - People with M.E. have low stamina for activities.
 Do not assume that if a patient appears better (or worse) at a given moment that this indicates a change in their overall condition.

 - Surveys by Action for M.E. and other M.E. charities have consistently shown that the majority of people with M.E. find that pacing (ie. managing physical, mental and emotional activity and rest) helps them to manage their illness.

 - Generally, people with M.E. will need to space out their activities, including medical appointments, to avoid exacerbating their symptoms and may find that their capacity is generally greater at a specific time of day.

-- Treatment approaches should be regularly reviewed, including home visits for those who are too severely affected to attend surgery.
+- Treatment and symptom management approaches should be regularly reviewed, including home visits for those who are too severely affected to attend surgery.

 - Patients with M.E. often require longer appointment slots, or a series of appointments focusing on complex specific symptoms.